JuanMoncaleano/Global-Population-Growth-and-Socioeconomic-Factors-An-Integrated-Data-Analysis/README.md

 Below you will find the links to the data sources used in this project:

-The main reference data for countries can be found at Stefan Gabos's GitHub repository: [World Countries Data](https://github.com/stefangabos/world_countries/blob/master/data/countries/_combined/countries.csv)
+The main reference data for countries' iso codes can be found at Stefan Gabos's GitHub repository: [World Countries Data](https://github.com/stefangabos/world_countries/blob/master/data/countries/_combined/countries.csv)

-For choropleth maps creation, Plotly's Python Library was used: [Choropleth Maps](https://plotly.com/python/choropleth-maps/)

-The methodology to calculate growth rate was derived from this Indeed's guide: [How to Calculate Growth Rate](https://ca.indeed.com/career-advice/career-development/how-to-calculate-growth-rate)

 The base data set for world population was taken from Kaggle: [World Population Dataset](https://www.kaggle.com/datasets/iamsouravbanerjee/world-population-dataset)